 Hardening off means introducing young plants gradually to the harsh realities that await them outside.
 Gardening books always recommend that you move them outside for a few hours, increasing the length of time every day for a week or more.

 But what market gardener has time for that?
 Most people growing on a commercial scale are moving thousands of plants through the greenhouse, and can’t keep moving them in and out every day.
 So most growers create a separate hardening off area where plants are moved about a week before they are scheduled to go into the field.

 “Another possible transplant topic that farmers might not be thinking about relates to fertility.
 We often have to hold back on fertility in case the weather turns and going to the field is delayed.
 Too high a fertility and plants are hard to hold.
-If plants are on the stalled or hungry side, an application of liquid nitrogen—say from fish emulsion, or compost tea, or possibly a tea of the Bradfield fertilizer, applied two to three days prior to going to the field, or even the day of going to the field, likely will help get the plants moving again and improve the rate of establishment.”
+If plants are on the stalled or hungry side, an application of liquid nitrogen—say from fish emulsion, or compost tea, or another liquid fertilizer, applied two to three days prior to going to the field, or even the day of going to the field, likely will help get the plants moving again and improve the rate of establishment.”

 Steve Moore, Center for Environmental Farming Systems at North Carolina A&T University, uses portable tunnels that are 5 by 16 feet, with four to five hoops on 2x4 skids.
 Plastic is used over them with pallets under the flats for a quick hardening-off area.

 “Light sprays of kelp strengthen the plants at this point of transition (a chemical/cellular issue of cold stress plant physiology),” Steve said.
 “Here at CEFS, Bryan Green, the farmer/educator, uses the canopy he takes to market with shade over the top and weed fabric underneath."